Dichotomy for Digraph Homomorphism Problems: Abstract

 \section{Abstract}

-\emph{Update -- } An issue has been found in the correctness of our algorithm, and we are working to resolve the issue.
-Until a resolution is found, we retract our main claim that our approach gives a combinatorial solution to the CSP conjecture.
-We remain hopeful that we can resolve the issues.
-We thank Ross Willard for carefully checking the algorithm and pointing out the mistake in the version of this manuscript.
-We briefly explain one issue at the beginning of the text, and leave the rest of the manuscript intact for the moment .
-Ross Willard is posting a more involved description of a counter-example to the algorithm in the present manuscript.
-We have an updated manuscript that corrects some issues while still not arriving at a full solution; we will keep this private as long as unresolved issues remain.

-\emph{Previous abstract -- } We consider the problem of finding a homomorphism from an input digraph $G$ to a fixed digraph $H$.
+We consider the problem of finding a homomorphism from an input digraph $G$ to a fixed digraph $H$.
 We show that if $H$ admits a weak-near-unanimity polymorphism $\phi$ then deciding whether $G$ admits a homomorphism to $H$ (HOM($H$)) is polynomial time solvable.
-This confirms the conjecture of Maroti and McKenzie \cite{maroti}, and consequently implies the validity of the celebrated dichotomy conjecture due to Feder and Vardi \cite{FV93}.
-We transform the problem into an instance of the list homomorphism problem where initially all the lists are full (contain all the vertices of H).
-Then we use the polymorphism $\phi$ as a guide to reduce the lists to singleton lists, which yields a homomorphism if one exists.
+This gives a proof of the dichotomy conjecture (now dichotomy theorem) by Feder and Vardi \cite{FV93}.
+Our approach is combinatorial, and it is simpler than the two algorithms found by Bulatov \cite{bulatovCSP} and Zhuk \cite{zhukCSP} in 2017.
+We have implemented our algorithm and show some experimental results.